U.S. agency denies petition to reclassify marijuana

 "I think it was a balanced decision and isn't surprising to the scientific community," said President Kevin Sabat.

-Britain’s GW Pharmaceuticals GWP.L, which is developing a promising cannabis-derived epilepsy treatment, has said it will take longer to reach the U.S. market even with Food and Drug Administration approval because it would then have to be separately rescheduled by the DEA.

-Additional reporting by Natalie Grover in Bangaluru, Jilian Mincer in New York and Sharon Bernstein in Sacramento; Editing by Lisa Von Ahn and Diane Craft
+Britain's GW Pharmaceuticals, which is developing a promising cannabis-derived epilepsy treatment, has said it will take longer to reach the U.S. market even with Food and Drug Administration approval because it would then have to be separately rescheduled by the DEA.
+(Additional reporting by Natalie Grover and Jilian Mincer in New York)